FoldupRex/my-first-game/README.md

-To play, press "mouse 1" and use the "a" and "d" keys
+To play, press "mouse 1" and use the "a" and "d" keys to move.